Philadelphia health commissioner to Temple students: "Assume everyone around you is infected"

 "So for any Temple student who is listening to this today I want to be really clear, and we are asking you to follow this guidance: You should assume that everyone around you is infected," he said.

-He also urged students to help prevent the spread of COVID-19 around campus and beyond not going out unless it is essential and wearing a mask when around anyone else.
+He also urged students to help prevent the spread of COVID-19 by not going out unless it is essential and wearing a mask when they do.

 "Otherwise this outbreak could grow quickly and threaten the rest of the campus and the rest of the city," he said.